 Qualified Charitable Distribution…

 Many charitable individuals who are 70½ or older have already been taking advantage of the QCD.
-This technique allows a taxpayer to make an annual transfer of up to $100,000 from an IRA to a qualifying public charity such as a field-of-interest fund, scholarship fund, or unrestricted fund at the community foundation.
+This technique allows a taxpayer to make an annual transfer of up to $108,000 (as of 2025) from an IRA to a qualifying public charity such as a field-of-interest fund, scholarship fund, or unrestricted fund at the community foundation.
 The taxpayer does not need to pay income tax on the distribution and, for taxpayers who must take RMDs from their retirement plans, the QCD counts toward that year’s RMD.

 Here’s what’s new, thanks to SECURE 2.0: